EarthScope/ispaq/README.md

 The metric 'pdf' requires that corrected PSDs exist.
 If using `output` 'db' then the PSDs must exist in the database specified by `db_name`.
 If you run the metric 'pdf' and see the warning 'Unable to access PSD values', then try running metric 'psd_corrected' first to generate the PSD values.
 These two  metrics can be run simulataneously, as it will calculate the PSDs before calculating the PDFs.
-You will also see the warning 'Unable to access PSD values' if there is no data available for that day, or 'Unable to access table psd_day' if no the table does not exist, which may indicate that no PSDs have been calculated and added to the database yet.
+You will also see the warning 'Unable to access PSD values' if there is no data available for that day, or 'Unable to access table psd_corrected' if no the table does not exist, which may indicate that no PSDs have been calculated and added to the database yet.